ceceteras/Dev_careers_Cloud/README.md

 3. Got to [Educative.io](#https://www.educative.io/courses/getting-started-with-git-version-control) and learn the basics of using git.

-4. You also need need to learn a bit about github repositories
+4. You also need to learn a bit about github repositories

 ### Usage
 ---